Snow Leopard Trust

 Stone Zoo is home to this exquisite cat, and when you encounter the snow leopard's beauty up close, you’ll understand immediately why they must be protected.

-Here are a few significant highlights from Snow Leopard Trust from 2015:
+Here are a few significant Snow Leopard Trust highlights from 2016:

 Snow leopards (Panthera uncia) inhabit the mountains of 12 Central Asian countries, where they are able to brave harsh conditions thanks to physical characteristics such as short forelimbs and large paws for negotiating rocky and snowy terrain, long thick fur, and a long, thick, furry, and flexible tail that provides extra warmth when wrapped around the face and body.